 The reviews are evenly spread over time.
 There are surprisingly many one star reviews, more than a fifth of the total.
 Those mostly complain about the small amount of donated money that goes to veterans’ programs, the size of executive salaries, and the presumed high cost of their TV ads.
 A common theme is, “if you read the 990 form, you will not send these people money.”

-I came away from reading the reviews with the conviction that it’s very important to study the financial data for these charities.
+I came away from reading the reviews with the conviction that if you want to be happy about your donation, it’s very important to study the financial data for these charities.
 It’s also important to read the most negative reviews, with a grain of salt of course, for insights.
 Charities can do a lot of good in spite of high salaries or high fundraising costs; however, a brief search may turn up a much higher-rated charity doing the same kind of work, one which might better deserve your donation.